AlienSwarm/AlienSwarm/README.md

 # AlienSwarm

 Alien Swarm mod files.

+Installation
+--

-Simply copy into your game directory.
+Simply copy into your UT2004 game directory.

+Credits
+--
+All rights to the original content belongs to [Black Cat Games](http://www.blackcatgames.com)